We Are Here to Serve You from Bail Hearing to Jury Trial

 - Someone else was injured as a result of your driving

 Misdemeanor DUI is still a very serious charge that can lead to life-changing consequences if convicted.
-In many cases, a convicted motorist will need to install an ignition interlock device (IID) in their vehicle if they wish to continue driving.
+In many cases, convicted motorists will need to install an ignition interlock device (IID) in their vehicle if they wish to continue driving.
 The severity of the penalties will depend on the number of prior convictions and the presence of any aggravating factors.

 Penalties for DUI in California include: